 Before going for a war, its impact must be estimated in terms of five factors – moral (people’s faith in the court), weather, terrain (army can travel 30 li ~ 10 miles a day under normal conditions) , command (capabilities of the general) and doctrine (organization and operations).
 A general must be able to administer reward and punishment without being excessive on either.
 All warfare is based on deception.
 When capable feign incapacity, when active, feign inactivity.
-Encourage enemy’s arrogance by pretending inferiority.
+Encourage the enemy’s arrogance by pretending inferiority.
 Appeal to the enemy’s primitive instincts by offering physical goods and sexual pleasure.
 When the enemy is at ease, tire him.
 When he is united, divide him.

 - Waging War

-War drains sovereign’s wealth, therefore, it must be done at a supernatural speed with the victory as sole objective.
+War drains sovereign’s wealth, therefore, it must be done at a supernatural speed with the victory as the sole objective.
 Try to capture and use enemy’s resources as soon as possible, that is, by winning the battle and becoming more stronger.

 - Offensive Strategy

 Do not focus on killing, try to take the state intact.
 The focus should be on winning and if possible, without even engaging in the battle.
-The supreme excellence in war is to attack enemy’s plans (rather than the enemy).
+The supreme excellence in war is to attack the enemy’s plans (rather than the enemy).
 If that’s not possible, disrupt his alliances.
 If that’s not possible, attack his army.
 Worst is to attack cities.
 Depending on the relative strength of your army be ready to withdraw if yours is weak, and be ready to surround if yours is really strong.
 Never hobble the army, moves should be planned beforehand.
 Non-military officers should have no say in the army’s administration.
 A confused army leads to another’s victory.
 Know your enemy and know yourself, you will never be in peril.
 If ignorant of the enemy but know yourself then the chance of winning is half.
 If ignorant of both yourself and the enemy then you will be peril in every battle.

 Those skilled can make themselves invincible but cannot cause an enemy to be certainly vulnerable.
 Those skilled in war defeat the enemy easily because they create appropriate conditions for ensuring victory.
 The armies destined to be defeated fight in the hope of winning while a victorious army wins its victories before seeking battle.